-Collections of objects offer messages about passion, history and personality.
+Collections of clutter offer messages about passion, history and personality.

-I often marvel at the consistency of what people collect.
-Perhaps that’s because I’m easily distracted and like a variety of things that falls short of a look.
-Or, perhaps I’m simply not sufficiently obsessed with one type of object, color or shape.
+I often marvel at the consistency of clutter in terms of what people collect.
+Perhaps that’s because I’m easily distracted and like a variety of things even when that falls short of a specific look.
+Or, perhaps I’m simply not sufficiently obsessed with one type of object, color or shape to descend into collecting clutter.

-When I look at a wall of vintage dishes like this one, in L’Emotion du Passe a vintage shop in Brittany, the consistency of color and style is what makes it so amazing.
-The owner, a French baby boomer adored life in the 70s and kept that vision alive through what she purchased and sells.
+When I look at a wall of vintage dishes like this one, in L’Emotion du Passé a vintage shop in Brittany, the consistency of color and style is what makes it so amazing.
+The owner, a French baby boomer, kept the vision of a life she adored in the 70s alive through what she purchased and sells.

 If I hoarded anything, it would be scraps of fabric.
 I remember going through fabric hoards at friends’ house (everyone’s mother seemed to have one!), unfolding and carefully refolding … do little girls still do that?